braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 To adjust padding, scroll down to **Block Options**, and toggle **More Options**.
 This will allow you to fine-tune your padding to get your email looking just right!
 <br>

+#### Content background

+You can add a background image to your row configuration, allowing you to incorporate more design and content in your email campaign.

 #### Adding Liquid

 ![Options for adding personalization for the Drag & Drop Editor.][5]{: style="float:right;max-width:25%;margin-left:15px;"}

 Basic Liquid is supported in our Drag & Drop Editor.
 To add Liquid into your email, select **Personalization** under **Design / Build**.
 Here, you can add various personalization types such as standard (default) attributes, device attributes, custom attributes, and more!
 Next, take your generated Liquid snippet and add it to your email.

+##### Dynamic images

+For further personalization, you can add Liquid to your image URLs.
+For example, instead of a static image, you can insert {% raw %} `https://example.com/images/?imageBanner={{first_name}}` {% endraw %} as the image URL to include a user's first name in the image.

 Once you've finished designing and building your email message, go to **Sending Settings** to add the sending information.